amirreza-lotfi/ChatApplication-Android/README.md

  # Getting Start

 To run this application, you need to create server.
-I have developed server by Ktor framework and I have <a href = "https://github.com/amirreza-lotfi/ChatApplication-Ktor">shared<a/> it in my GitHub.<br\> You can run it in your host or your localhost.
+I have developed server by Ktor framework and I have <a href = "https://github.com/amirreza-lotfi/ChatApplication-Ktor">shared<a/> it in my GitHub.<br/> You can run it in your host or your localhost.
 Also, you need to specify baseUrl in android application (follow TODO`s)